smithy-lang/smithy/2.0/_sources/spec/authentication-traits.rst.txt

         This value can be set to ``header`` or ``query``.
     * - scheme
       - ``string``
-      - Defines the security scheme to use on the ``Authorization`` header value This can only be set if the "in" property is set to ``header``.
+      - Defines the scheme to use on the ``Authorization`` header value.
+As defined in :rfc:`9110#section-11.4`.
+This scheme SHOULD be one of the schemes defined in the `IANA Authentication Scheme Registry`_.
+This can only be set if the "in" property is set to ``header``.

 The following example defines a service that accepts an API key in the "X-Api-Key" HTTP header: